⚡ The Quick Scoop

 The Vibe: Touching the sculpted, twisting walls of the earth's deepest, most secretive sandstone corridors.

-Must See: Walking through the trickling waterfall at Willis Creek, and looking up at the towering 1960s cars jammed into Catstair Canyon!
+Must See: Walking through the trickling waterfall at Willis Creek, and exploring the ghostly white rocks of Red Hollow at sunset!

 The Danger: Flash floods.
 Never enter a slot canyon if there is rain anywhere in the surrounding region.